 There are basically four components that are required in order to be assured that the content will be favorably viewed as significantly adding to the overall user experience.

 The first is that the content must be meaningful and comprehensive in nature.

 The second is that the content should ideally be ‘long form’ allowing for an in-depth examination of a particular topic.

 The third contributor to success is the provision of media-rich content such as original video, podcast or even images (or a combination of these elements).

-Lastly, the content should be pitched at a level that the reader or visitor finds easy to understand and digest.
-If these four components are combined effectively and taking into account the guiding principle of the uniqueness of content then the company has every chance of dominating its chosen markets through superior search engine ranking.
+Lastly, the content should be pitched at a level that the reader or visitor finds it easy to understand and digest.
+If these four components are combined effectively and taking into account the guiding principle of the uniqueness of content, then the company has every chance of dominating its chosen markets through superior search engine ranking.

 Ease of Use - 100